Bus conductor

-Demise
+A bus conductor (also referred to as a conductor or clippie) is a person (other than the driver) responsible for collecting fares from bus passengers and issues tickets to passengers.
+Bus conductors may also be responsible for helping passengers to board, keeping the bus route on schedule, attracting potential passengers to the vehicle, and announcing bus stops.

+History

-In the late-1950s, new double-decker bus designs appeared that provided higher capacity, with the engine compartment at the rear and the entrance door by the driver.
-From July 1966, UK transport regulations were changed to allow operation of urban double-deck buses by the driver only, who could now collect fares and supervise all passenger loading and unloading.
+In the late 1950s, new double-decker bus designs appeared in the United Kingdom that provided higher capacity, with the engine compartment at the rear and the entrance door by the driver.
+From July 1966, United Kingdom transport regulations were changed to allow the operation of urban double-deck buses by the driver only, who could now collect fares and supervise all passenger loading and unloading.

 Some municipal operators adopted rear-engine bus designs and "one-person operation" quickly, others more slowly.
 More conservative municipal operators continued to order new half-cab buses through the 1960s, but this type of vehicle ceased production in the UK by about 1970.
-This was accelerated by a UK Government grant that supported the purchase of "one person operated" vehicles, but was not available for purchase of traditional half-cab buses.
+This was accelerated by a UK Government grant that supported purchasing "one person operated" vehicles, but was not available for purchasing traditional half-cab buses.

+In the 1970s in South Korea, bus conductors worked up to 19 hours a day, from 5:00 a.m. to 11:30 p.m. and the Labor Standards Act was not followed, with hours worse than in the manufacturing industry.

 Through the 1970s, the proportion of urban bus routes operated with conductors declined, as older vehicles were steadily replaced with new buses equipped for one-person operation, and operators grappled with staff shortages, rapidly increasing costs and falling usage.
-Hull Corporation Transport, an early pioneer in one-man-operation, became the first municipal bus company in Britain to phase out conductors in 1972.
+Kingston upon Hull City Transport, an early pioneer in one-person operation following the introduction of ten AEC Reliance single-deckers in May 1958, became the first municipal bus operator in Britain to phase out conductors on their services in November 1972.
+Many bus services now employ electronic fareboxes, proof-of-payment systems, transit passes and smart cards in lieu of bus conductors.

+Challenges

+Conductors around the world, especially female, suffer from poor physical and mental health due to inactivity, poor working conditions, and long hours, threats of violence by passengers and in robberies, and harassment (especially towards female conductors).

 Modern usage

+Africa

+In Nigeria, conductors are known as "agbero".
+Most conductors are adult men, but homeless children are also known to work as bus conductors.
+In Mozambique, government-employed conductors are only responsible for collecting fares, but privately employed conductors assist passengers and attend to the mechanical needs of the bus.